ida/adi.forumail/README.md

 scroll down to "Send email to groups and members", click "Edit".

-You should now get a popup-form, in there, enter your inbox-address in the field "Email source", scroll down, click "Save".
+You should now get a popup-form, in there, enter your inbox-address in the field "Email source", replace '[INBOX_MAIL_ADDRESS]' with your inbox-address, scroll down, click "Save".

 You'll land back on the contentrule-form.
 To be on the sure side, also there click "Save", right below the "Enabled"-field.